IBM/hspo-ontology/hspo-kg-builder/data-lifting/mimic/README.md

     - When the UMLS code extraction has been completed for all the notes, then run the ```notes_cui_extraction/map_extracted_umls_files.py --umls_codes_path --output_path``` to map the extracted umls files to the task-valid (readmission prediction) files.
 Arguments:
         - umls_codes_path: The path where the extracted umls codes are stored (e.g. <it> ../data/processed_data/umls_codes_notes/ </it>).
         - output_path: The path where the <b>mapped</b> extracted umls codes are going to be stored (e.g. <it> ../data/processed_data/umls_codes_notes_task_valid/ </it>).
+- Run the ```5_notes_info_integration.py --grouped_ICD9 --umls_codes_path --employment_mapping_path --household_mapping_path --housing_mapping_path``` script to integrate the social info, related to employment, household and housing conditions, that exists in the extracted umls codes.
+The three mappings (employment, household and housing) should be provided by the user in csv files with two columns, one with the name <it>CUI</it> that contains the umls codes, and one with the name <it>Description</it> that shows the corresponding textual description of each code.
+Arguments:
+    - grouped_ICD9: Flag to define the input data (grouped ICD9 version or non-grouped ICD9 version).
+    - umls_codes_path: The path where the <b>mapped</b> extracted umls codes are stored (e.g. <it> ../data/processed_data/umls_codes_notes/ </it>)
+    - employment_mapping_path: The path of the employment mapping csv file.
+    - household_mapping_path: The path of the household mapping csv file.
+    - housing_mapping_path: The path of the housing mapping csv file.

 ### Notes
 - The implementation can be adapted easily other predictive tasks (e.g. mortality prediction) with an appropriate implementation/modification of the ```4_data_sampling.py``` script.